Nextomics/nextsv/README.md

 `samtools`: full path to samtools binary file (version >= 1.3)

-`ref_bwa`: full path to reference genome fasta file (for BWA and NGMLR aligners.
+`ref_fasta`: full path to reference genome fasta file (for BWA and NGMLR aligners.
 If `enable_bwa_Sniffles=1` is specified, the fasta file should be pre-indexed by BWA.
 If `enable_bwa_Sniffles=0` is specified, the fasta file does not need to be pre-indexed)

 `ref_blasr`: full path to reference genome fasta file (for blasr aligner)